hughbien/notebook/ucsc_ext_bioinformatics_tools.md

 probability.

 ## Can the selection of a codon be used to regulate transcription rate?

+Yes, some codons are more likely to be expressed than others.
+The gene expression could occur at the transcription level.

 ## Can the selection of a codon be used to regulate gene expression?

+Yes, some codons are more likely to be expressed than others.

 ## If you shuffle a sequence, will the single nucleotide frequencies change?

+No, the frequency would stay the same.
+You're just getting a different permutation.

 ## You shuffle a sequence and di-nucleotide frequencies stay constant.
 Why?

+Some nucleotide pairs are not randomly distributed.
+For instance, there could be a high probability of getting G after a C.  It's different than P(g) or just P(c).

 ## How is a bioinformatics experiment designed?

 1. Go to the database, get training set